tsurumeso/waifu2x-chainer/README.md

 ## Train your own model

-### Install Python packages
+### Install Wand
 ```
 pip install wand
 ```

-Please refer template script at
+For more details, please refer template training script at
 <a href="https://github.com/tsurumeso/waifu2x-chainer/tree/master/appendix/linux">appendix/linux</a>
 or
 <a href="https://github.com/tsurumeso/waifu2x-chainer/tree/master/appendix/windows">appendix/windows</a>
 .
 In my case, 5000 JPEG images are used for pretraining and 1000 noise-free-PNG images for finetuning.

-## Convert Chainer model to ONNX and Caffe model
+## Convert Chainer models to ONNX and Caffe models

-### Install Python packages
+### Install ONNX-Chainer
 ```
 pip install onnx-chainer
 ```

-### Run
+### Run script
 ```
 cd appendix
 python convert_models.py
 ```

-The converted models are saved at the same directory of the original models (e.g. models/vgg7/anime_style_scale_rgb.npz to models/vgg7/anime_style_scale_rgb.caffemodel).
+Converted models are saved at the same directory of the original models (e.g. models/vgg7/anime_style_scale_rgb.npz to models/vgg7/anime_style_scale_rgb.caffemodel).
-Since Crop Layer is not supported on Chainer and ONNX, ResNet10 model export cannot be done.
+Since Crop Layer is currently not supported on Chainer and ONNX, ResNet10 model export cannot be done.

 ## References